 Soft Skills In the Workplace

 Conover’s Workplace Readiness program is the culmination of almost 40 years of research and development in the area of job readiness, combined with the latest advantages of cloud-based technology.
 It is an assessment and skill-building system which identified the areas of greatest need and delivers targeted instruction to help develop key soft skills areas for both personal and professional success.
-Give your program participants a leg up in preparing for, seeking and securing the career of their choice.
-The Workplace Readiness system is recognized by the National Soft Skills Association as an effective tool for soft skill testing and intervention, and helps alleviate the typical turnover process present in most organizations.
+Improving soft skills in the workplace is integral to achieving success.
+Our soft skills training courses will give your program participants a leg up in preparing for, seeking and securing the career of their choice.
+The Workplace Readiness system is recognized by the National Soft Skills Association as an effective tool for soft skills testing and intervention, and helps alleviate the typical turnover process present in most organizations.